mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 ## Final Words

 Since we proved SQL is indeed a programming language, I want to stress a final point.
 We have utilized "pl/pgsql" which is the procedural language of PostgreSQL.
-During ANSI-SQL(SQL-86/SQL-89), SQL was not turing complete at that time because it lacked recursive structures such as loops.
+During ANSI-SQL (SQL-86/SQL-89), SQL was not turing complete at that time because it lacked recursive structures such as loops.
 SQL-99 added "WITH RECURSIVE" to do while loops and procedural elements(WHEN/CASE etc).
 In today's world, every production database is minimum SQL-99 compliant.
 Even sqlite's SQL dialect is turing complete.

 Lastly, even if we lived before 1999, entire world's data is running since 1986.
 Why would people take pride of learning ORM abstractions rather than learning fundamentals of existing databases.
 And ORM abstractions will surely change more often and not provide the full feature sets of what you can achieve.
-It is just wishful thinking to ignore SQL and treat it like a chore.
+It is just wishful thinking to ignore SQL and treat it as a chore rather than a powerful tool.